 3. Self-critique with video analysis and crowdsourced wisdom

 If you’re a DIY athlete, you can collect knowledge from books, YouTube, and crowdsourced video analysis on various strength training forums.

 This option will require a more significant time investment and greater responsibility for separating signal from noise.
-Still, if you’re driven to learn, crowdsourcing feedback to help build and refine your lifting technique can be a viable option.
+Still, if you’re driven to learn, crowdsourcing feedback can be a viable option to help build and refine your lifting technique.